ldicocco/BridgedRpc/README.md

 Using something like Web API, it is not difficult to implement this, but it requires a lot of boilerplate code.
 This library aim at reducing this boilerplate code.

-This is still a very early version, which still has many limitations.
+This is still a very early version, which has many limitations.

 How it works.
 --------